-The following is a brief biography of each member of our board of directors, as of April 19, 2013, with each biography including information regarding the experiences, qualifications, attributes or skills that caused our board of directors to determine that each member of our board of directors should serve as a director.
+The following includes a brief biography of each nominee for director and each of our other current directors, including their respective ages as of June 4, 2013.
+Each biography includes information regarding the specific experience, qualifications, attributes or skills that led the nominating and corporate governance committee and the board of directors to determine that the applicable nominee or other current director should serve as a member of the board of directors.